prabesh09/react-todo/README.md

 # react-todo
-A simple todo application in react
+A simple todo application in react.